Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Triplet pair correlations in FI/S structures and their detection

 In other words, each triplet component of the condensate is associated with maximally entangled states.
 In a conventional BCS superconductor, only the singlet component $f_0$ is finite.
 Triplet components are finite in the presence of an exchange field.
 In a homogeneous case, we choose the spin quantization axis along the magnetization direction, e.g., the $z$ axis.
 The only finite components of the condensates are, in this case, $f_0$ and $f_3$.
 All triplet components may appear in a multidomain situation with arbitrary magnetization directions.

 Here we study the singlet and triplet correlations in a FI/S bilayer with two non-collinear domains, see Fig. \ref{S-FI schematic}.
-We assume that $\alpha=\pi/2$ such that two components $f_1$, $f_3$ are finite.
+We assume that $\alpha=\pi/2$ such that two components $f_1$, $f_2$ are finite.
 The length of S is $L=10\xi_0$.
 In Fig.~\ref{f_plot} we show the spatial dependence of the singlet and triplet components of $\hat{f}$ for all energies, calculated numerically.
 All condensate components show peaks at $|\epsilon|=\Delta \pm h$ and decay to zero at energies much larger than the gap.
 Inside the gap the amplitude of the singlet is of the order of 1.
 In contrast, at $\epsilon=0$ the triplet components are of the order of $\Gamma/\Delta$, where $\Gamma$ is the Dynes parameter~\cite{Dynes:1978} describing inelastic scattering.
 They increase linearly at small energies and become comparable to the singlet component within the range $|\epsilon| \in [\Delta-h,\Delta+h]$.
 Far away from the domain wall, only the triplet component parallel to the local exchange field is finite.
-Both components, $f_1$ and $f_3$, have the same magnitude at the domain wall, as anticipated from our analytical result, Eq. (\ref{M_1}).
+Both components, $f_1$ and $f_2$, have the same magnitude at the domain wall, as anticipated from our analytical result, Eq. (\ref{V_1}).
 In Fig.~\ref{DOS_F_plot}(a) we show the spatial dependence of the triplet correlations at $\epsilon=\Delta-h$.
 The length over which the triplet components change is of the order of the coherence length.

 A natural question is how to detect the triplet components in this type of system.
-This can be done by placing a ferromagnetic layer (F) on top of a superconductor.
+This can be achieved for example through spin-polarized spectroscopy~\cite{Bobkova_2019}.
+Another way to detect the triplet components is to place a ferromagnetic layer (F) on top of a superconductor.
 The DoS of the F layer is modified by the superconducting correlations induced via the proximity effect.
 Such modification can be measured by a normal tunneling probe.
 In the case of a weak proximity effect we can linearize the Usadel equation in the F region.
 The DoS in the ferromagnet is then given by (see Appendix for details):